FrancisVila/MFT_convert/content/en/docs/TransferCFT/cft_intro_install/unix_install_start_here/upgrade_start_here/Load_the_environment/migrate_2.4_to_3.1.md

 <!-- -->

 1. Export your static configuration objects using the command CFTUTIL CFTEXT.
-    Enter: <span class="code">`CFTUTIL CFTEXT type=all, fout=cft-extract.conf`</span>
+    Enter: `CFTUTIL CFTEXT type=all, fout=cft-extract.conf`

 <!-- -->

 1. Open the extract configuration files, cft-extract.conf, and update the file paths with those of the Transfer CFT {{< TransferCFT/axwayvariablesComponentVersion  >}} installation.

 <!-- -->

 1. Load the Transfer CFT {{< TransferCFT/axwayvariablesComponentVersion  >}} environment.
 1. Stop {{< TransferCFT/headerfootervariableshflongproductname  >}} if you have not already done so.

 <!-- -->